Rallista/valhalla-mobile/README.md

 # Valhalla Mobile

 This project builds [valhalla](https://github.com/valhalla/valhalla) as a static iOS or shared Android library.

 It currently only exposes the route function for the primary purpose of generating turn by turn navigation routes using a downloaded pre-parsed valhalla tileset.

-> This library is in early POC.
-Feel free to write up issues if you're insterested in contributing.
+We welcome contributions to expand the functionality of this library.
+See our [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## Setup